 Compost Yard Waste

-Compost is a valuable soil conditioner.
+Compost (read about how to start your own at-home compost here) is a valuable soil conditioner.
 Using compost can reduce or even eliminate the need for fertilizers.
 If you live along a lake or stream, do not throw yard waste into the water.

 Identify Your Watershed